 With summer fast approaching, many college students will re-enter the workforce.
 Contact centers, especially those that struggle with attrition year round, will suddenly have more applicants.
 Should they be eager to embrace the college crowd?
-Here are some of the pros and cons.
+Here are some of the pros and cons of hiring college students as call center agents.

 You don’t need a college degree to be a call center agent, making the position ideal for students – especially those studying business that would gain experience dealing with customer service issues and challenges.